The Physical Relevance of the Fiducial Cell in Loop Quantum Cosmology: Conclusions

-The fact that $V_o$ labels canonically inequivalent classical theories has important consequences at the quantum level.
-As a next step, in the second part of the paper, the quantisation of these classical theories was then studied in the framework of homogeneous and isotropic loop quantum cosmology.
-It was argued that each value of $V_o$ corresponds to a different quantum representation characterised by different Hilbert spaces labelled by the $V_o$-values.
-By relating states and expectation values within the Hilbert spaces carrying the different $V_o$-representations, it was possible to study the dependence on the change of $V_o$ of quantum operators which may also exhibit different scaling behaviours from their classical counterparts.
-Moreover, it was possible to find an isomorphism between states of the Hilbert spaces associated to different $V_o$-regularisations, which preserves the action of the Hamiltonian and thus dynamics of quantum observables.
-As discussed, this is not a necessity, but leads to a situation similar to the classical theory where dynamics is not dependent on the particular choice of fiducial cell and its coordinate volume.
-However, a quantum theory also includes predictions about quantum fluctuations, which where shown to have a well-defined scaling behaviour when the $V_o$-representation is changed.
-It was shown that the volume of $V_o \subset \Sigma$ in the quantum theory is actually independent of its coordinate value, which is consistent with diffeomorphism invariance and the fact that there is no reference field w.r.t. which the volume of $V_o$ can be measured.
-It was further argued that the quantum analogue of removing the regulator consists in choosing a state for which $\left<\widehat{\text{vol}\left(V_o\right)}\right>_\psi \rightarrow \infty$ and thus the physical volume assigned to the fiducial cell $V_o$ becomes infinite.
-The dynamics of finite volumes $V \subset V_o$ is still unaffected by this limit.
-Nonetheless, by looking at observables respectively smeared over the fiducial cell $V_o$ and a subregion of it $V\subset V_o$, it was shown that the quantum fluctuations of the latter explicitly depend on the size of the fiducial cell through the ratio $V/V_o$ interpreted as the (inverse) number of subcells $V$ homogeneously patched together into $V_o$.
-In particular, the uncertainty relations for smeared \textit{physical observables} such as $\widehat{\text{vol}(V)}$ are affected as these would vanish in such a limit, leading to a seemingly classical theory even for a finite region $V$ contrary to physical expectations.
-This observation is consistent and generalises the arguments in \cite{RovelliWhyAreThe}, where no distinction between $V$ and $V_o$ was considered.
-In particular, this is in agreement with the observations that for large fiducial volumes the effective equations are valid \cite{TaverasCorrectionstothe,RovelliWhyAreThe,CorichiCoherentSemiclassicalStates,SinghSemi-classicalStates}.
-However, quantum fluctuations become relevant for a finite region, as e.g. in the early time regime, so that the fiducial cell is not playing the role of a mere regularisation but comes to be of physical relevance at the quantum level.
+A quantum theory, moreover, also includes predictions about quantum fluctuations.~As we discussed with the help of the proposed mapping between the different quantum theories, these have a well-defined scaling behaviour when the $V_o$-representation is changed, both for the smeared and non-smeared relevant operators.~It was shown that the volume of $V_o \subset \Sigma$ in the quantum theory is actually independent of its coordinate value, which is consistent with diffeomorphism invariance and the fact that there is no reference field w.r.t.~which the volume of $V_o$ can be measured.~It was further argued that the quantum analogue of removing the regulator consists in choosing a state for which $\left<\widehat{\text{vol}\left(V_o\right)}\right>_\psi \rightarrow \infty$ and thus the physical volume assigned to the fiducial cell $V_o$ becomes infinite.~This is the case in late-time cosmology where the universe can be well approximated by the homogeneous model over large scales.~Nonetheless, by looking at observables respectively smeared over the fiducial cell $V_o$ and a subregion of it $V\subset V_o$, it was shown that, unlike the former, the quantum fluctuations of the latter explicitly depend on the size of the fiducial cell through the ratio $V/V_o$ interpreted as the (inverse) number of subcells $V$ homogeneously patched together into $V_o$.~In particular, the uncertainty relations for smeared \textit{physical observables} such as $\widehat{\text{vol}(V)}$ are affected as these would vanish in such a limit, leading to a seemingly classical theory even for a finite region $V$ as long as homogeneity can be safely imposed over large scales.~This observation is consistent and generalises the arguments in \cite{RovelliWhyAreThe}, where no distinction between $V$ and $V_o$ was considered.~In particular, this is in agreement with the observations that for large fiducial volumes the effective equations are valid \cite{TaverasCorrectionstothe,RovelliWhyAreThe,CorichiCoherentSemiclassicalStates,SinghSemi-classicalStates,FraserTamingFluctuationsfor}.~However, quantum fluctuations become relevant for a finite region, as e.g. in the early time regime, so that the fiducial cell is not playing the role of a mere regularisation but comes to be of physical relevance at the quantum level.